ArtisanTinkerer/scavenger/README.md

-# scavenger
+# Scavenger

-A Python project to create scavenger hunts for kids
+A Python project to create scavenger hunts for kids.

 ## Ideas